vuejs/router/docs/api/index.md

 ## createMemoryHistory

 Creates a in-memory based history.
 The main purpose of this history is to handle SSR.
 It starts in a special location that is nowhere.
-It's up to the user to replace that location with the starter location by either calling `router.push` or `router.replace`.
+If the user is not on a browser context, it's up to them to replace that location with the starter location by either calling `router.push()` or `router.replace()`.

 **Signature:**